Last updated:

 • Home built and occupied before 2006 — confirm your exact build year

-• BER of D or lower, or unassessed (A, B, and C homes are not eligible)
+• BER of C or lower, or unassessed (homes with a BER of A or B are not eligible)

-• Currently receiving a qualifying social welfare payment — check the full list at seai.ie
+• Currently receiving a qualifying social welfare payment — see the full list at seai.ie

 Check qualifying payments at SEAI.ie